-A summary of actions must be shared with the person who raised the concern Summary shared by Date Case discussion to reflect concern as well as what th e person reporting the Yes / No If actions agreed Signature of person (overle eaf) who raised the concern If actions not agreed A file note added to the chi ld's file with a summary of File note document numbe r discussion and the outcom Signature of person who ra for staff, volunteers and visitors in all agencies and settings
+A summary of actions must be shared with the person who raised the concern Summary of action discussion - please include any 'gut feeling elements' in the discussion and also the potential impact on the child.
+Date If actions agreed Signature of person (overle eaf) who raised the concern If actions not agreed A file note added to the child's file with a summary of discussion and the outcome/s.
+Signature of person who raised the concern overleaf File note document numbe r